 NOTE—The values specified in the TOD and TOA fields are described in 6.3.70 (Fine timing measurement request(#46)).

-The Max TOD Error field contains an upper bound for the error in the value specified in the TOD field.
+The Max TOD Error Exponent field contains an upper bound for the error exponent in the value specified in the TOD field.

-(#2164)NOTE—For instance, a value of 2 in the Max TOD Error field indicates that the value in the TOD field has a maximum error of ± 2 ps.(M159)
+(#2164)NOTE—For instance, a value of 2 in the Max TOD Error Exponent field indicates that the value in the TOD field has a maximum error of ± 2 ps.(M159)

 The TOD Not Continuous field indicates that the TOD value is with respect to a different underlying time base than the last transmitted TOA(#5172) value.
 It is set to 1 when a discontinuity is present. (#3267)Otherwise, it is set to 0.(#2164)(Ed)

-The Max TOA Error Exponent field contains an upper bound for the error in the value specified in the TOA field. (#2164)(#5172)(Ed)
+The Max TOA Error Exponent field contains an upper bound for the error exponent in the value specified in the TOA field. (#2164)(#5172)(Ed)

 A value of 0 for the Max TOD Error Exponent or the Max TOA Error Exponent field indicates that the upper bound on the error in the corresponding TOD or TOA value is unknown.
-A value of 32 767(M56) 1indicates that the upper bound on the error is greater than or equal to 1.064896 µs.(M159)(M56)
+A value of 32 767(M56) 31 indicates that the upper bound on the error is greater than or equal to 1.064896 1.073741824 µs ms.(M159)(M56)

 The FTM Synchronization Information field is present in the initial Fine Timing Measurement frame and its retransmissions if any, and in the first Fine Timing Measurement frame within each burst and its retransmissions if any; otherwise it is not present.
 If present, it contains an(Ed) FTM Synchronization Information element with a TSF Sync Info field containing the 4 least significant bytes of the TSF at the responding STA corresponding to the time(Ed) the responding STA received the last Fine Timing Measurement Request frame with the Trigger field equal(Ed) to 1. (#6419)